hexbatch/apple-core/core-docs/step-0-users-groups/user-api.md

 ## List servers the user has been on
 Will list the servers the user is used at, and well as the servers the user gave permission.
 There is a filter here
 * Another filter can be used to find types, elements, actions or events
+* This can only be seen by the user's admin group or someone with the view user data role

 # Todo